-Hass elbalch equation (a) pH = pKa + log {[conjugate base]/[Acid]} (b) pOH = pKb + log {[conjugate acid]/[Base}} (c) pH = pKa - log {[conjugate acid]/[Base}} (d) pOH = pKb - log {[conjugate base]/[Base]} 4. many total molecules of ATP are synthesized from ADP via plysis of a single molecule of glucose? (a) 4 (b) 38 (c) 36 (d) 5 5. 'coe many molecules of acetyl CoA, an acetyl group attached to nzyme A', are produced from a single molecule of glucose for icipation in the Krebs cycle?
-1 (b) 2 (c) 3 (d) 4 . , 6. e the pathway for glucose synthesis by non-carbohydrate ursors? (a) Glycogenesis (b) Glycolysis (c) Gluconeogenesis (d) Glycogenolysis 7.
-Whie corre ch of the following statements about transamination reactions is ect? (a) Transamination reactions involve ATP hydrolysis (b) Transamination reactions are irreversible (c) (d) Transamination reactions require NAD + or NADP + Transamination reactions require pyridoxal- 5' - phophate 8.
-Whi ch of the following statements about the urea cycle is correct? (a) Argininosuccinate is lysed to urea and ornithine in the urea cycle (b) Carbamoyl phosphate supplies both of the nitrogen atoms of urea in the urea cycle. (c) The formation of urea from the urea cycle yields energy. (d) Arginine is hydrolysed to urea and ornithine in the urea cycle 9. ch of the following would yield the most energy per gram when ized? (a) Starch (b) Glycogen (c) Protein (d) Fat
+(a) pH = pKa + log {[conjugate base]/[Acid]} (b) pOH = pKb + log {[conjugate acid]/[Base}} (c) pH = pKa - log {[conjugate acid]/[Base}} (d) pOH = pKb - log {[conjugate base]/[Base]} 4.
+How many total molecules of ATP are synthesized from ADP via glycolysis of a single molecule of glucose? (a) 4 (b) 38 (c) 36 (d) 5 5.
+How many molecules of acetyl CoA, an acetyl group attached to 'coenzyme A', are produced from a single molecule of glucose for participation in the Krebs cycle? (a) 1 (b) 2 (c) 3 (d) 4 6.
+Name the pathway for glucose synthesis by non-carbohydrate precursors? (a) Glycogenesis (b) Glycolysis (c) Gluconeogenesis (d) Glycogenolysis 7.
+Which of the following statements about transamination reactions is correct? (a) Transamination reactions involve ATP hydrolysis (b) Transamination reactions are irreversible (c) Transamination reactions require NAD+ or NADP+ (d) Transamination reactions require pyridoxal-5' - phophate 8.
+Which of the following statements about the urea cycle is correct? (a) Argininosuccinate is lysed to urea and ornithine in the urea cycle (b) Carbamoyl phosphate supplies both of the nitrogen atoms of urea in the urea cycle. (c) The formation of urea from the urea cycle yields energy. (d) Arginine is hydrolysed to urea and ornithine in the urea cycle 9.
+Which of the following would yield the most energy per gram wher oxidized? (a) Starch (b) Glycogen (a) Startin (b) Glycogen